joaomvfsantos/meo-fgw-clear-dhcp-leases/README.md

 # MEO Fibergateway Clear DHCP Leases

-The MEO FiberGateway (FGW) routes keeps a list of DHCP leases for a long time, even for devices that are no longer connected for a long time.
+The MEO FiberGateway (FGW) AIO router keeps a list of DHCP leases for a long time, even for devices that are no longer connected.
 There is no way to clear the leases via the Web UI.
-So this script logs in via TELNET and runs `clear-leases` command to clear the list.
+This script logs-in via TELNET and runs `clear-leases` command to clear the list.

 ## Requirements